jmparatte/jm_Scheduler/README.md

 	{
 		Serial.begin(9600);

-		scheduler.start(routine, TIMESTAMP_1SEC); // Start immediately routine() and repeat it every second }
+		scheduler.start(coroutine, TIMESTAMP_1SEC); // Start immediately coroutine() and repeat it every second }

 	void loop(void)
 	{
-		jm_Scheduler::cycle();
+		yield();
 	}

 ### Study Plan

 - Begin with example **Clock1.ino**.
-This example demonstrates the advantage to start immediately a time display routine and periodically repeat it.
+This example demonstrates the advantage to start immediately a time display coroutine and periodically repeat it.
 - Follow with examples **Clock2.ino** and **Clock3.ino** which present other timing ways.
 - **Clock4.ino** example presents a usefully **jm_Scheduler** technical: changing dynamically the function to execute.
-- **Beat1.ino** and **Beat2.ino** examples present interaction between 2 scheduled routines.
+- **Beat1.ino** and **Beat2.ino** examples present interaction between 2 scheduled coroutines.
-- **Wakeup1.ino** example demonstrates the possible interaction between an interrupt and a scheduled routine, implementing a timeout.
+- **Wakeup1.ino** example demonstrates the possible interaction between an interrupt and a scheduled coroutine, implementing a timeout.

 ### Timestamp